Upper Extremity MRI (Hand, Wrist, Arm, Elbow, Long Bone or Shoulder MRI) - CAM 718

 • Positive joint aspiration

-• Ulcer (diabetic, pressure, ischemic, traumatic) with signs of infection (redness, warm, swelling, pain, discharge which may range from white to serosanguineous) that is not improving despite treatment and bone, or deep infection is suspected
+• Ulcer (diabetic, pressure, ischemic, traumatic) with signs of infection (redness, warmth, swelling, pain, discharge which may range from white to serosanguineous) that is not improving despite treatment and bone, or deep infection is suspected34

-• Increased suspicion if size or temperature increases, bone is exposed/positive probe-to-bone test, new areas of breakdown, new smell44
+• Increased suspicion if size or temperature increases, bone is exposed/positive probe-to-bone test, new areas of breakdown, new smell

-• When imaging, physical or laboratory findings indicate joint infection, delayed or non- healing or other surgical/procedural complications.
+When imaging, physical examination, or laboratory findings indicate joint infection, delayed or non-healing or other surgical/procedural complications.

 • Further evaluation of an abnormality or non-diagnostic findings on prior imaging